jdx/mise/ide-integration.md

 for your IDE, please consider sending a PR to this page with some instructions (however rough they are, starting somewhere is better than nothing).

+Also if you've found a setup that you prefer to what is listed here consider adding it as a suggestion.